Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 The physical part, visible part of geopolitics is far narrower than the current level of interaction.

-We have a discussion now about what you haven't exercised on the Eastern.
+We have a discussion now about what you have to do.

-That is quite striking where I think it's important we told by professional horse scam.
+That is quite striking, where I think it's important we've been told by professional horse gamblers.

 Never bet against the form.